Judge lets DoJ proceed with fraud case against Bank of America

 Cogburn had at that time also said he would consider allowing the DoJ to amend its complaint.

-Representatives at the DoJ and a Bank of America spokesman did not immediately respond to emails seeking comment outside regular U.S. business hours.
+A Bank of America spokesman declined to comment, while representatives at the DoJ did not immediately respond to emails seeking comment outside regular U.S. business hours.

 Cogburn also ruled that a related lawsuit - by the U.S. Securities and Exchange Commission brought against Bank of America, can move forward.